istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/_index.md

 From Istio 1.31 forwards, we will no longer publish artifacts to `gcr.io/istio-release`, `registry.istio.io`, and `istio-release.storage.googleapis.com`.

-* Docker images will still be available on DockerHub.
+- Docker images will still be available on Docker Hub.
-* Helm charts will be available on `blob.istio.io/istio-release/charts`.
+- Helm charts will be available on `blob.istio.io/istio-release/charts`.
-* Other artifacts will be available on `blob.istio.io/istio-release`.
+- Other artifacts will be available on `blob.istio.io/istio-release`.
-* OCI Helm charts will be available at `ghcr.io/istio/release/charts](http://ghcr.io/istio/release/charts`.
+- OCI Helm charts will be available at `ghcr.io/istio/release/charts](http://ghcr.io/istio/release/charts`.

 We will have scream tests where we will disable all GCP hosted artifacts for brief periods of time.